vanshharode/Vansh_Azure_terraform/README.md

-This Repository is created by Vansh Harode For Storing Terraform Script for Infrastructure Automation
+"This repository, curated by Vansh Harode, is dedicated to Infrastructure-as-Code (IaC) excellence, housing Azure Terraform scripts for automated infrastructure provisioning."